 Christine is a financial services professional with 13 years of experience leading teams coupled with accounting, finance, financial services and project management experience.
 She is presently responsible for driving, coordinating and implementing a portfolio of Wealth Management programs for the Americas within Deutsche Bank.
 Christine holds an Executive MBA from NYU Stern and is a graduate of Boston University, where she earned her bachelor’s degree in finance.

 Doreen Allen has over 7 years of experience in direct child welfare services and particular experience with children and adolescents in foster care.
 Prior to this, she conducted program development analyses for a social service agency, to visually document the “current state” process of foster care & adoption, to identify breakdowns and inefficiencies.
 In 2016, she launched iThrive Worldwide, a nonprofit that will strive to decrease statistics and create a positive future for foster care youth. iThrive will create this positive influence via the hosting of curriculum events, such as personal development seminars, professional development seminars, financial literacy classes, health and wellness guidance, academic help, housing assistance, and creative opportunities.
-Prior to launching iThrive Worldwide, Doreen Allen completed a Bachelors in Psychology from Morgan State University and a Masters in Criminal Justice fr
+Prior to launching iThrive Worldwide, Doreen Allen completed a Bachelors in Psychology from Morgan State University and a Masters in Criminal Justice from American Public University.

 Jason Bressner is an entrepreneur and educator.
 A biomedical engineer by training, he is the founder of Limpiagua, an innovative startup that employs small tree branches as filters to provide local, clean drinking water for communities in developing countries.
 He also is President of the Bressner-Santana Baseball Agency, serves as an elected official in Lexington (MA) Town Meeting, and teaches college physics at a small university in Boston.
 Jason is a graduate of Harvard College and Tufts University, residing in the Boston area with his 5-year old twins.
 His experiences as a dad are what inspire him to serve with CR, providing highly vulnerable foster children with a powerful voice and a sense of hope.